 The course combines classical approaches used in disaster risk management, critical infrastructure management and climate change adaptation.
 The added value of merging several perspectives is that it allows for a better understanding of resilience strategies and options, such as whether to go back to the old normal or move forward and establish a new normal.
 Most often than not, resilience strategies are successful when they work for the whole sector/system in which they operate.
 For this, they need to understand the connectivity and the complexity of the system they are working with and identify the nods, the pressure points from where to gain leverage.

 The course consists of a mix of theoretical knowledge, case studies/projects and hands-on exercises.
-The beautiful city of Venice is an ideal place that participants can use to identify a critical infrastructure, assess its risk and develop resilience strategies.
-This school will discuss the concept of CI and aims to provide the participants with (i) a clear understanding of what resilience means for their work, (ii) methods to assess risk and priorities, and with (iii) an overview of tools and solutions from recent applications.
+This course will discuss the concept of CI and aims to provide the participants with (i) a clear understanding of the framework and tactical tools, (ii) a series of existing decision-making tools used by public entities, businesses and international organizations, and (iii) peer learning from participant’s experiences.

 Federico Carturan, RiskApp

 M1 – Resilience framework and CI concept

 M2 – Solution 1 – Prepare a scenario

 M4 – Hazard impact on CI and services